 Just a few months and fifteen pounds later, I was diagnosed with asthma and put on an inhaler.
 At the time, I was a promising track athlete, but with my new lifestyle, I was running the worst times of my life.
 I felt terrible too.
 It wasn’t that hard to connect the dots.
 My new lifestyle, the opposite extreme of how I was raised, was not sustainable.
 Slowly, I fell back into eating superfoods, like I did as a kid.
 But I struggled with the taste of many of these foods and didn’t enjoy the process of consuming them.
 This is where and how my mom really influenced me.
 She’s the best cook I know, and thankfully she got me into the kitchen and cooking at a very young age.
 We began experimenting with superfoods in the kitchen, incorporating them into the dishes we loved.
 Believe me, there was plenty of trial and error, but also plenty of success.
 Importantly, I learned from my Mom that food is more than just something we put into our bodies; it’s an experience that’s meant to be enjoyed.

 I began incorporating this philosophy of mindfulness not only into eating but also everyday living.
 I no longer ate certain foods just because they were healthy, instead I endeavored to make great-tasting, healthy food.
 Rather than exercise just because I knew it was good for me, I found new and fun ways to get my body moving.
 The benefits were both immediate and long-lasting.
 I lost the weight and, guess what?, my asthma magically disappeared.
-Now as a dietitian, superfood chef, author, yoga instructor, keynote speaker, and The Chief Mindful Living Officer at On Target Living, I teach people how to live a healthy lifestyle that blends mindful eating, mindful moving, and mindful resting to build your whole self.
+Now as a private superfood chef, cookbook author, yoga instructor, and the registered dietitian at On Target Living, I teach people how to live a healthy lifestyle that blends mindful eating, mindful moving, and mindful resting to build your whole self.

 Our family is on a mission to transform the health & performance of humans one-person and one-organization at a time!
 Hey, if you can't beat em,' join them!